CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `To-Do-List` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use Case: Add task

 **MSS**

-1. User requests to list persons
+1. User enters task to be added
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person <br>
+2. To-Do-List adds task
+3. To-Do-List shows task is added
-Use case ends.
+Use case ends

 **Extensions**

-2a.
-The list is empty
+1a.
+Given input is invalid
+1a1.
+To-Do-List shows an error message and an input example Use case resumes at step 1

+1b.
+Task has been added before
+1b1.
+To-Do-List reports that task has been added before Use case ends

+Note: all subsequent add task use cases are subsets of add task use case above

+#### Use Case: Add task with deadline

+**MSS**

+1. User enters task to be added
+2. To-Do-List adds task
+3. To-Do-List shows task is added
+Use case ends

+**Extensions**

+1a.
+Given date input is invalid
+1a1.
+To-Do-List shows an error message and an input example 1a2.
+User enters deadline
+Use case repeats 1a until user enters a valid deadline or chooses to add task without deadline Use case resumes at step 2

+#### Use Case: Add task with time allocated

+**MSS**

+User enters task to be added
+To-Do-List adds task
+To-Do-List shows task is added
-> Use case ends
+	Use case ends

+**Extensions**

+1a.
+Proposed allocation time is not available
+1a1.
+To-Do-List reports that proposed time is not available 1a2.
+User enters another time
+Use case repeats 1a until user proposes a suitable time or chooses to add task without allocating time Use case resumes at step 2

-3a.
-The given index is invalid
+1b.
+Given time input is invalid

-> 3a1.
-AddressBook shows an error message <br>
+1a1.
+To-Do-List shows an error message and an input example 1a2.
+User enters another time
+Use case repeats 1a until user proposes a suitable time or chooses to add task without allocating time Use case resumes at step 2

+#### Use Case: Add task with priority tagging

+**MSS**

+1. User enters task to be added
+2. To-Do-List adds task
+3. To-Do-List shows task is added
+Use case ends

+**Extensions**

+1a.
+Priority tag input is invalid
+1a1.
+To-Do-List reports that priority tag input is invalid 1a2.
+User enters priority
-  Use case resumes at step 2
+Use case repeats 1a until user proposes a valid tag or chooses to add task without setting priority Use case resumes at step 2

+#### Use Case: Add task with tagging

+**MSS**

+1. User enters task to be added
+2. To-Do-List adds task
+3. To-Do-List shows task is added
+Use case ends

+#### Use Case: Edit task

+**MSS**

-{More to be added}
+1. User enters task to be added
+2. To-Do-List adds task
+3. To-Do-List shows task is added
+Use case ends

+**Extensions**

+1a.
+Priority tag input is invalid
+1a1.
+To-Do-List reports that priority tag input is invalid 1a2.
+User enters priority
+Use case repeats 1a until user proposes a valid tag or chooses to add task without setting priority Use case resumes at step 2

 ## Appendix C : Non Functional Requirements